kraashen/kraashen.github.io/content/posts/2018-02-17-reverse-engineering-basics-with-radare-next-steps.md

 ## Finding the secret

-Alright, now we have seen the main function and know how to navigate around a bit.
+Now we have seen the main function and know how to navigate around a bit.
 There are multiple ways of doing this of course, but for practice lets check out what the ```get_secret()``` function does as it sounds interesting.

 ```asm
 > s sym.get_secret